-All newly hired employees are subject to E-verify and I-9 verification (Every new employee except student employees).
+All newly hired employees are subject to E-verify and I-9 verification.
 As required by Federal law, the I-9 must be signed no later than the first day of work and E-verify within 3 days of work.

 Once a hiring decision has been made the final step is to complete paperwork.

-- Full-time employees must attend an orientation before (if possible) or immediately after hire date.
+- Full-time and Part-time employees must attend an orientation before (if possible) or immediately after hire date.